Vonna Mae Finley, 84, of Danville, passed away at 11:22 p.m. Wednesday, April 3, 2019, at OSF Sacred Heart Medical Center, in Danville.

 According to her wishes cremation rites will be accorded.
 There will be a memorial service held at a later date.
 She will be laid to rest at a later date in Partlow Cemetery, in Armstrong.
 Memorials may be made to the Danville Humane Society or the Donor’s Choice.
 The family has entrusted the Blurton Funeral Home, in Hoopeston to assist them in honoring Vonna’s life.
 Memories or photos may be shared with the family on her everlasting memorial page at: www.BlurtonFuneralHomes.com.

-To plant a tree in memory of Vonna Mae (Correll) Finley, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Vonna Mae (Correll) Finley, please visit our floral store.